 - Recommendations for installation of stairlifts

-- Remodeling of kitchen, bathrooms and entire home environments to ensure accessibility
+- Remodelling of kitchen, bathrooms and entire home environments to ensure accessibility

 - Assessment and treatment of cognitive and perceptual problems